shopware/docs/guides/installation/configuration/README.md

 ## Overview

-When running Shopware 6 there are various configuration options you can use to customize your installation.
-This page will give you an overview of the different configuration options and how they effect Shopware.
+When running Shopware 6, you can use various configuration options to customize your installation.
+This page will give you an overview of the different configuration options and how they affect Shopware.

-## Configuration

 The configuration for Shopware 6 resides in the general bundle configuration:

 ```text
 <project root>